Del

 Skills

-• Set up the necessary differential equations (e.g. FOPDT equations) in order to simulate the dynamics of the system
+• Set up the necessary differential equations (e.g. FOPDT equations) in order to simulate the dynamics of a system

-• Apply a simulation tool in the prediction of a system's response when subject to change
+• Apply simulation tools in the prediction of a system's response when subject to change

-• Specify relevant control settings for a simple control system (PID)
+• Specify relevant control settings for a simple control system (PID and On-Off)

 • Apply simple forms of control and adjustment in practice